Millais School

-Millais School is a girls' secondary school for students aged 11–16 in Horsham, West Sussex, England.
+Millais School is a co-ed secondary school’s for students aged 11–16 in Horsham, West Sussex, England.
 There is no sixth form.
-The number on roll is over 1500.
+The school has an admission capacity of up to 1500.
 In 2011 the school became a National Teaching School.
 The school's catchment area serves Horsham and the villages bordering the town.
 The Headteacher is Dr. Alison Lodwick.
 Elizabeth Barnes is the Chairman of Governors.

 Ofsted judgements

 Millais achieved an Outstanding Ofsted judgement in 2010.
 As of 2022, the school's most recent inspection was in 2014 with every area (Achievement of pupils, Quality of teaching, Behaviour and safety of pupils, Leadership and management) judged Outstanding.